Higher symplectic capacities: Introduction

-\begin{remark} In contrast to the capacities $\capac_k^{\op{GH}}$, the capacities $\gapac_{\bb}$ are actually monotone even for non-exact symplectic embeddings.
-However, the refinements $\gapac_{\bb}^{\leq l}$ are only monotone for exact symplectic embeddings.
-This follows from the Cieliebak--Latschev formalism (see \S\ref{sec:CL}), which describes cobordism maps for non-exact symplectic embeddings. \end{remark}
+\begin{remark}In the body of the paper we work over the Novikov ring in lieu of using action filtrations.
+This allows us to define capacities for larger class of domains which are not necessarily exact, and it also allows us to discuss Maurer--Cartan theory (see \S\ref{sec:CL}). \end{remark} \begin{remark} In contrast to the capacities $\capac_k^{\op{GH}}$, the capacities $\gapac_k$ and more generally $\gapac_{\bb}$ are actually monotone even for non-exact symplectic embeddings.
+This follows from the Cieliebak--Latschev formalism (see \S\ref{sec:CL}), which describes cobordism maps for non-exact symplectic embeddings.
+We note, however, that the word length refinements $\gapac_k^{\leq l}$ and $\gapac_{\bb}^{\leq l}$ are only monotone for exact symplectic embeddings. \end{remark}

-\begin{remark} The indexing set $\ovl{S}\K[t]$ for the above capacities is somewhat redundant, since the capacities only depend on $\bb \in \ovl{S}\K[t]$ up to multiplication by an invertible element of $\K$.
-Note also that we are not using in any way the algebra structure of $\K[t]$.

-The reader might observe that this indexing set is quite large, since e.g. $\ovl{S}\K[t]$ is uncountable if we take $\K = \R$ (even after projectivizing).
-In fact, using persistent homology theory, one can show that for any two domains $X,X'$, only countably many capacities $\gapac_\bb$ are needed.
-We defer this discussion to \cite[\S4.2]{chscI} \end{remark}

-\subsection{First computations and applications}
+\subsubsection{First computations and applications}

-We show in \S\ref{subsubsec:behavior_under_stab} the stability property We expect the capacities $\gapac^{\leq l}_\bb(X)$ to give many new obstructions, especially for stabilized symplectic embedding problems.
-In \S\ref{subsec:properties} we provide some general properties of the above capacities which are useful for getting upper and lower bounds.
-In \S\ref{subsec:first_computations}, we give the following first computations